 - Pucker your lips as if to whistle (but do not swell out the cheeks) then exhale a little air through the opening with considerable vigor.
 Then stop for a moment, retaining the air, then exhale a little more air.
 Repeat until the air is completely exhaled.

-- As a GYROTONIC® addition to this, when there appears to be no more breath to be expelled, squeeze every last bit of air you can out of your lungs, even to the point of coughing.
+- An additional aspect we Gyrotonic instructors contribute to this, when there appears to be no more breath to be expelled, squeeze every last bit of air you can out of your lungs, even to the point of coughing.

 Nerve Strengthening – as taught by Juliu Horvath

 If you were to read Yogi Ramacharaka’s book you’d see a version of this exercise in Chapter 10.
 I had learned this exercise through my GYROKINESIS® training before I had read “The Science of Breath”.
 There is a minor difference between the two exercises, in that Juliu has you gently bend your knees with the inhale, while Ramacharaka has you remain fully upright.
 I can’t comment on why Juliu added in the knee bend but it seems to add a tai chi element to this yoga breathing exercise and I’ve always like this version.

 - While inhaling a Complete Breath, bring your arms up to shoulder level while also gently bending the knees.
 The arms should be somewhat limp and relaxed, with only enough nervous energy to keep bring them up and hold them in place.